Antelope Park is a private wildlife reserve near Gweru, in the Zimbabwean Midlands (the nearest airports are Bulawayo

 You should be able to use your mobile phone in Zimbabwe if you enable international roaming before you leave home, but coverage is limited, especially out of the major towns and cities.
 However, this facility is not guaranteed to work on all international networks and we advise that you check with your cellular provider before leaving home to confirm.

 Weather & Climate

 May – August: These are the cooler months and temperatures can be very chilly (down to minus 5oC) in the evenings and early morning.
 It’s a great time of year for game viewing but make sure you bring warm clothing.

 September – November: Shorts and t-shirt weather!
 This is the hottest time of year with peak temperatures in October often rising well above 40oC.
 Evenings are comfortably warm.
-There may still be the occasional chilly day so bring a light jumper and a warm jacket to cover you for all eventualities!
+There may still be the occasional chilly day, so bring a light jumper and a warm jacket to cover you for all eventualities!